 Parties generally have limited standing under FRCP 45 to petition to revoke subpoenas served on third parties or nonparties.
 See Wright & Miller et al., 9A Fed.
 Prac. & Proc.
-Civ. § 2459 (3d ed.
-April 2023 Update) ("Ordinarily a party has no standing to seek to quash a subpoena issued to someone who is not a party to the action, unless the objecting party claims some personal right or privilege with regard to the documents sought.").
+Civ. § 2459 (Feb.
+2024 Update) ("Ordinarily a party has no standing to seek to quash a subpoena issued to someone who is not a party to the action, unless the objecting party claims some personal right or privilege with regard to the documents sought.").
 See also Anstead v.
 Virginia Mason Med.
-Ctr., 2022 U.S. Dist LEXIS 72550, \8-10, 2022 WL 1166440 (W.D.
+Ctr., 2022 WL 1166440, 3, 2022 U.S. Dist.
+LEXIS 72550 (W.D.
 Wash.
 April 20, 2022) (finding that defendant employer in employment discrimination case lacked standing to petition to revoke plaintiff's subpoenas on third-party consultants based on irrelevance, overbreadth and undue burden, but had standing to assert that certain subpoenaed documents were protected by the attorney client privilege).